Admission to the Program

 - One comprehensive examination

-- Research requirement: CHEM-797 Master’s Thesis Research (6) or CHEM-797 Master’s Thesis Research (3) and CHEM-691 Internship in Chemistry (3) with grades of B or better.
-A thesis of publishable quality based on original chemical laboratory research must be presented at a public seminar and defended before the students’s committee immediately thereafter.
-A research proposal must be accepted by the student’s thesis committee at least one semester prior to the oral defense of the thesis.
+- Research requirement (with grades of B or better) CHEM-797 Master's Thesis Research (6)or CHEM-797 Master's Thesis Research (3) and CHEM-691 Internship (3) A thesis of publishable quality based on original chemical laboratory research must be presented at a public seminar and defended before the student's committee immediately thereafter.
+A research proposal must be accepted by the student's thesis committee at least one semester prior to the oral defense of the thesis.

 Skills Courses (9 credit hours)